apache/couchdb-documentation/src/api/ddoc/views.rst

 Query Parameters
 ^^^^^^^^^^^^^^^^

-You must enable :ref:`faceting` before you can use the following parameters:
+You must enable :ref:`faceting <api/ddoc/view>` before you can use the following parameters:

 -	``counts``
 -	``drilldown``